Pandastyler/AsuraToon_Endscreen_Remove/README.md

 Code can be viewed [here](https://github.com/Pandastyler/AsuraToon_Endscreen_Remover/blob/main/AsuraToon_Endscreen_Remover.js)

 This doesn't remove the "we caught up to raws" as some may want to keep it.

+Also has additional stuff that it does but i wont note it here, [read it yourself](https://github.com/Pandastyler/AsuraToon_Endscreen_Remover/blob/main/AsuraToon_Endscreen_Remover.js) if you want to.